 You can easily create, manage, and expand storage volumes with the Synology Hybrid RAID.
 It is easy to manage and does not require additional details on RAID.
 Your files can be synced and shared with anyone and any device that is connected.
 This unit is capable of streaming 4K media content anywhere and anytime from any device that supports Ultra HD formats.

-Synology 4-bay NAS DiskStation DS418J also comes with a surveillance program (Surveillance Station) that allows you to connect CCTV cameras and get a live streaming of your house.
+This particular also comes with a surveillance program (Surveillance Station) that allows you to connect CCTV cameras and get live streaming of your house.
 But keep in mind that this is a barebone NAS – this means that you need to add disks to it.
 However, if you have multiple hard drives laying around unused in your household, this NAS might just be the perfect choice to store your media collection.

-By looking at the unit from a broad perspective, it’s clear that Synology NAS DS418 is designed for home users that need a lot of storage space but are on a limited budget.
+By looking at the unit from a broad perspective, it’s clear that the Synology NAS DS418 is designed for home users that need a lot of storage space but are on a limited budget.
 It’s a good fit for uses with big media libraries but can also serve small businesses if the need arises.
-This NAS has solid features and specifications, and the price, even if it’s a little steep, it’s more than fair for what you get.

 This NAS unit can serve as a complete multimedia setup and deserves to be one of the best NAS drives on this list.
 But the fact that it’s quite expensive (around $320), not great with transcoding and has quite a few bugs with the software makes it less than ideal to serve as a home NAS.